Olepa ocellifera

 Olepa ocellifera is a moth of the family Erebidae first described by Francis Walker in 1855.
 It is found in India and Sri Lanka.

 Description

-Ths species closely resembles the much more widely distributed Olepa ricini, and differs only in the presence of a chain-like series of small yellow-banded black spots in between the large spots on the forewings, which are lacking in O. ricini.
+This species closely resembles the much more widely distributed Olepa ricini, and differs only in the presence of a chain-like series of small yellow-banded black spots in between the large spots on the forewings, which are lacking in O. ricini.
 Head and thorax dark greyish brown.
 Collar fringed with crimson and with a pair of pale-ringed black spots.
 Tegulae with two pairs and vertex of thorax with one similar spot.
 Abdomen crimson with a series of short dorsal black bands and lateral spots.
 Forewings are fuscous brown with very numerous pale-ringed black spots in the interspaces.
 Hindwing crimson, with ante-medial, medial, post-medial and marginal bands and more or less conjoined blotches.
 Larva dark brown in body colour with white and dorsal and lateral tufts of long dark hair.